Professor Emeritus, Sociology and Statistics - University of Washington

 - Martina Morris Awarded NIAID Grant (10/24/2016)

-Martina Morris is the Blumstein-Jordan professor of sociology and statistics at the University of Washington.
+Martina Morris is a Professor Emeritus of sociology and statistics at the University of Washington.
 Over the past three years, she has worked on three longstanding research interests: the demographic epidemiology of HIV, trends in earnings inequality, and innovative statistical methodology for demographic research.

 Morris’ HIV related research is now internationally recognized.
 She was one of the pioneers in the field of network epidemiology, and her recent research remains at the forefront of the field.
 In a series of recent papers, she has documented the importance of concurrent partnerships in amplifying the transmission dynamics of HIV, quantified the impact of date measurement error in survey estimates of concurrency, and used microsimulation to estimate the impact of concurrency on HIV transmission in Uganda.
 Morris specializes in the development of statistical methodology for estimating epidemiologically critical network parameters from “local network” study designs.
 Local network studies use traditional sample survey techniques, enrolling randomly selected respondents, and asking them to report on their partner’s attributes and behaviors.
 This approach is much less expensive and intrusive than other network study designs that require eliciting, tracing, and enrolling partners.
 Morris organized an international conference on demographic network survey design in February 2000, sponsored by the IUSSP.